The Red List of Trains in Japan

 History

 The 115 series was designed by Japanese National Railways as a standard suburban train type for railways with steep gradients, most of which are in cold regions.
 It is based on 111 and 113 series, but the 115 series has new features to deal with such harsh conditions, including enhanced braking system, more powerful motors and semi-automatic doors.
-Furthermore, the 115 series can be formed of coaches fewer than the 111 and 113s easily (such as three coaches), as less passengers than urban areas use the trains where the 115 series serves.
-All 115-series carriages are standard-class coaches.
+Furthermore, the 115 series can be formed of fewer coaches than the 111 and 113s easily (such as three coaches), as less passengers than urban areas use the trains in rural areas.
+No Green Car (first class coach) was provided for the 115 series.

-The 115 series were used on various lines from Niigata to Yamaguchi Prefectures including Tokyo, Nagoya and Osaka.
-In the Greater Tokyo Area, they were the most common train on the Chuo Main Line (from Tachikawa to the east), the Tohoku Main Line (also known as the Utsunomiya Line) and the Takasaki Line.
+The 115 series trains were used on various lines from Niigata to Yamaguchi Prefectures including Tokyo, Nagoya and Osaka.
+In the Greater Tokyo Area, they were once the most common type on the Chuo Main Line (from Tachikawa to the east), the Tohoku Main Line (also known as the Utsunomiya Line) and the Takasaki Line.
 They were also used in Shizuoka and Yamanashi Prefectures including the Gotemba and Minobu Lines.
-In the west, the 115 series has been very common in Okayama, Hiroshima and Yamaguchi Prefectures.
+In the west, the 115 series had been very common in Okayama, Hiroshima and Yamaguchi Prefectures.

 Some units were later transferred to private railways, such as Shinano Railway and Izukyu.